 Sometimes the aching and stiffness develop suddenly.
 In other cases, they appear more gradually.

 - Weight loss

 The exact causes of PMR are not known.
 The inflammation that causes the pain occurs when white blood cells, which normally protect the body from invading viruses and bacteria, attack the lining of the joints, particularly the shoulders, hips and knees.
 PMR is usually less severe than rheumatoid arthritis.

 Risk factors include:

-- Sex.
-Women are two times more likely to develop the condition than are men.
+- Gender - Women are two times more likely to develop the condition than are men.

-- Race.
-Although people of any race can develop PMR, those most often affected are of Northern European or Scandinavian decent.
+- Ethnicity - Although people of any race can develop PMR, those most often affected are of Northern European or Scandinavian decent.